Frederick Selous

-Frederick Courteney Selous, DSO (/səˈluː/; 31 December 1851 – 4 January 1917) was a British explorer, officer, professional hunter, and conservationist, famous for his exploits in Southeast Africa.
-His real-life adventures inspired Sir Henry Rider Haggard to create the fictional Allan Quatermain character.
+Frederick Courteney Selous, DSO (/səˈluː/; 31 December 1851 – 4 January 1917) was a British explorer, army officer, professional hunter, and conservationist, famous for his exploits in Southeast Africa.
+His real-life adventures inspired Sir Henry Rider Haggard to create the fictional character Allan Quatermain.
 Selous was a friend of Theodore Roosevelt, Cecil Rhodes and Frederick Russell Burnham.
 He was pre-eminent within a group of big game hunters that included Abel Chapman and Arthur Henry Neumann.
 He was the older brother of the ornithologist and writer Edmund Selous.

 Early life and exploration

 Frederick Courteney Selous was born on 31 December 1851 at Regent's Park, London, as one of the five children of an upper middle class family, the third-generation descendant of a Huguenot immigrant.
 His father, Frederick Lokes Slous (original spelling) (1802–1892), was Chairman of the London Stock Exchange, and his mother, Ann Holgate Sherborn (1827–1913), was a published poet.
 One of his uncles was a painter, Henry Courtney Selous.
 Frederick had three sisters (Florence (born 1850), Annie Berryman (born 1853), and Sybil Jane (born 1862)), and one brother (Edmund Selous (1857–1934)) who became a famous ornithologist.
 Frederick's love for the outdoors and wildlife was shared only by his brother; however, all of the family members were artistically inclined, as well as being successful in business.

 At 42, Selous settled in Worplesdon near Guildford in Surrey, and married 20-year-old Marie Catherine Gladys Maddy (born 1874), daughter of clergyman Canon Henry William Maddy.
 They had three sons: Frederick Hatherley Bruce Selous (1898–1918), Harold Sherborn Selous (1899-1954), and Bertrand Selous, who was born prematurely on 6 July 1915 and died five days later.